‘Days Of Our Lives’ Spoilers: Rex Puts Pressure On Eric, Tripp & Haley Grow Closer

 All the while, Chloe Lane (Nadia Bjorlin) will find evidence that someone is watching her, and she’ll be terrified that El Fideo’s men have returned to finish the job of killing her, meaning she’ll likely turn to Stefan DiMera (Tyler Christopher) for help.

-Fans can watch Days of our Lives when it airs weekday afternoons on NBC.
+Fans can watch Days of Our Lives when it airs weekday afternoons on NBC.